Charles Albert Berry

-Charles Albert Berry, DD (14 December 1852 – 31 January 1899), English nonconformist divine.
+Charles Albert Berry (14 December 1852 – 31 January 1899) was an English nonconformist divine.

 Life

 He was born at Bradshawgate, Leigh, Lancashire, the son of Peter Berry (died 11 December 1873) of 18 Chapel Street, North Meols, Stockport, joiner and cabinet maker, by Sarah (died 13 June 1892).
 Berry's father was a confirmed member of the Church of England, but became a Congregationalist by conviction.
 The family moved to North Meols when Berry was five years old and received his education there.

 In 1867 he came under the influence of Dr. J. M. Macaulay, for many years a minister of the Dutch Reformed Church, New York, who resided in England from 1867 to 1871.
 He received Berry into the church, and prepared him for college.
 At the age of seventeen he entered Airedale College, Bradford, to train for the Congregational ministry, and in 1875 became pastor of St George's Road Congregational church, Bolton.
 He became widely known as a man of administrative ability, a vigorous platform speaker and an eloquent preacher.

 In July 1883 he undertook the pastorate of the church at Queen Street, Wolverhampton, with the supervision of nine dependent churches in the neighbourhood.
 Here again he exercised a wide influence, due in part to his evangelical conviction, eloquence, broad views and powers of organization, but also to the magnetic force of his personality.

 In 1887 he went to America in fulfilment of a promise to Henry Ward Beecher of Brooklyn, and received a unanimous invitation to succeed Beecher in what was then the best-known pulpit in the United States.
 Berry, however, felt that his work lay in England and declined the invitation.
 In 1892 he took part in a conference at Grindelwald on the question of Christian Reunion, and subsequently, with Hugh Price Hughes and Alexander Mackennal of Bowdon, conducted a campaign throughout England, introducing the ideas and principles of Free Church federation.